knot-system/knot-auth/README.md

 Copy all the files into a directory on your webserver, then open the url to this path in a webbrowser.
 Follow the installation instructions.

+## Endpoints

+The authorization endpoint URL is at `/auth`, so for example `https://www.exapmel.com/auth`, and the token endpoint is `/token`, or `https://www.example.com/token`.

+There is also a URL to generate password hashes at `/generate-password`, or `https://www.example.com/generate-password` (see "Additional Identities" below)

 ## Additional Identities

 you can add additional Identities in the `config.php` file in the root folder.
-Use the `generate-password` endpoint (for example, https://www.example.com/generate-password/ ) to generate a new password hash.
+Use the `generate-password` endpoint (for example, `https://www.example.com/generate-password/` ) to generate a new password hash.
 Then add additional identities like this:

 ```php
 <?php